dendenxu/diff-gaussian-rasterization/readme.md

 ...
 ```

-We can shave off another 2-3ms for the backward pass.
+We can shave off another 2-3ms for the backward pass at the start of the training, but curiously it couldn't persist during the whole training process.

+Thus by default only the `__shared__` memory optimization is enabled and in use.

 ## Tile-Mask Rendering